Guatemala volcano search called off with nearly 200 unaccounted for - Journal du Cameroun

 The suspended search had been focused on the hardest-hit communities of San Miguel Los Lotes and El Recreo.

-The only exception to the suspension is in the area of Alotenango, where volunteer firefighters continued to search for two comrades who went missing on the day of the disaster.
+The only exception to the suspension is in the area of Alotenango, where volunteer firefighters continued to search for two colleagues who went missing on the day of the disaster.